Avoid the Sack, How To Do It

 Avoid the sack can be a challenge and a stressful time in your life.
 Are you worried about being dismissed ?
-Are you finding it more difficult to remain in a position without being fired?
+You finding it more difficult to remain in a position without being fired?
 Dealing with the effects of being fired or dismissed isn’t easy.
 Being dismissed isn’t simply based on your competence to do the job.
 Often it can be due to their attitude, work ethic and personality.
-Thus, here are 10 different ways to avoid the sack or getting fired:
+Thus, here are 10 different ways to avoid the sack or getting dismissed:

 Avoid The Sack, How to do it, Compulsory Reading

 Although this seems like an obvious tip.
 It is surprising that many employees do not see the seriousness of failing to turn up to work.
 If you do not show up to work, you are potentially letting your employer and your team down.
 If you need the day off work, it is important to give your employer plenty of notice regarding required time off.
 Every workplace has their own leave request process in which you can request annual leave or time off.

 In regards to not attending work because you are sick, try to give your employer as much notice as possible.
 Even if you wake up sick on the morning you are required to work, notify your employer immediately that you are unwell.
 Employers understand that unexpected family emergencies may arise, or you may become unwell suddenly.

 However this does not necessarily excuse not informing your employer of these circumstances.
 There would need to be an exceptional circumstance to explain why you did not show up to work.
 Why you did not inform your employer of this reason.

 2) Be punctual and on time everytime